CMurtagh-LGTM/dotfiles/README.md

 ## TODO
 - fix nord rofi symlink
 - setup pass
-- add sinks to eww
+- add audio sinks to eww
 - Add lock screen slock or xscreensaver
 - add volume to eww
 - work out how to control where eww appears